-Majors: Students choose their intensive at the time of registration (online).
-These courses, held during three class periods per day, for one week, offers intensive immersion in the chosen course of study.
+Majors: Students choose their Major (intensive) at the time of registration (online).
+These courses offer intensive immersion in the chosen course of study.
 So whether students have experience in the class, or are trying something new for the first time, this is their chance to really engage with the subject.
-Each major features off-campus academic field trips that offer real-world insight and flavor to the subject.
+Each major often features off-campus academic field trips that offer real-world insight and flavor to the subject.

 Program Dates are:

 Session 1: July 6 – July 10, 2015

 Session 2: July 13 – July 17, 2015